• Skip to primary navigation

 2. Preheat your oven to its lowest setting.

-3. Now add in the flour, salt, vanilla sugar, butter and egg and knead the dough with a hand or stand mixer, with a dough hook attachment to a smooth dough.
+3. Now add in the flour, salt, vanilla sugar, butter, and egg, and knead the dough with a hand or stand mixer, with a dough hook to a smooth dough.

 4. Cover the bowl with a damp tea towel.
 Turn off the oven, and place the bowl in it.
 Leave to rise for about 1 hour.
 By this time the dough should have doubled in size.

-5. Now knead the dough for about 2 minutes by hand.
-Then divide it into two equal portions.
+5. Now knead the dough for about 2 minutes by hand on a floured surface to remove any air bubbles that might have formed.
+Divide it into two equal portions.
 Sometimes it helps to use a kitchen scale, if you want to be exact.

 The Germknödel is being filled with plum jam.
 The Germknödel is being closed.